prajapati-parth/blog/src/pages/articles/2015-05-28-hi-folks/index.md

 layout: post
 path: "/react-hello-world"
 categories:
-  - React
+  - react
-  - ReactDOM
+  - react-dom
-  - Babel
+  - babel
-  - Webpack
+  - webpack
 ---

 Creating a project from ground up without using any boilerplates feels pretty much like going on an adventure in a jungle without carrying a map.
 So let's go ahead and create a hello world [React](https://reactjs.org) application from an empty directory to a fully functional React web application.